-- 6) Put down the battery with fork lift or chain block by hang up hook at 4 links which located in right and left of the battery. - When installing the battery, follow the above steps in reverse order.
+6) Put down the battery with fork lift or chain block by hang up hook at 4 links which located in right and left of the battery.

 18. BATTERY CLEANING AND CARE

 1) AVOID OVER-DISCHARGE

 If used until the vehicle can no longer run, battery life will be shortened.
 If the battery capacity indicator's red lamps turns on at on load lift, stop operation and charge the battery without delay.